Africa Tours for Solo Travelers

 Vic Falls to Stone Town

-Gemma, traveled in March
+CLAUS, traveled in September

 A close-knit group of 12-15 travelers, averaging age 46, share camping duties and meals.
 Evenings at Victoria Falls and Zanzibar's Stone Town provide perfect settings for authentic African experiences.